Third Mission and Societal Impact of Universities and Research Institutes

 In January 2020 the third round of the research assessment exercise VQR 2015-2019 has been kicked off.
 It has entered now the operational phase and a specific Third Mission panel has been established, the GEV TM – Third Mission Evaluation Expert Group.

-The panel will evaluate those activities carried out by the Universities and Research organizations, generating impact during the evaluation period, in a given set of fields defining Third mission: exploitation of intellectual or industrial property, academic entrepreneurship, intermediation and technology transfer structures, artistic and cultural heritage, health protection, lifelong learning, public engagement, public goods and policies for inclusion, open science and activities related to the Sustainable Development Goals (SDGs).
+The panel has evaluated those activities carried out by the Universities and Research organizations, generating impact during the evaluation period, in a given set of fields defining Third mission: exploitation of intellectual or industrial property, academic entrepreneurship, intermediation and technology transfer structures, artistic and cultural heritage, health protection, lifelong learning, public engagement, public goods and policies for inclusion, open science and activities related to the Sustainable Development Goals (SDGs).

-The panel is made up of 30 Experts.
+The panel has been made up of 30 Experts.
 The ANVUR Board of Directors has chosen them from over 300 candidates of two public calls, one directed to researchers, the other open to external experts and stakeholders.
 The aim was to guarantee a balance between highly qualified scholars and experts from public administrations and no-profit organizations, industrial and financial system, cultural institutions and territories.

 2015-2019 VQR exercise refers to an “open” definition of impact, not just strictly linked to the results of scientific research, and it rather aims to give individual institutions the opportunity to enhance their own Third Mission initiatives with greater social impact.